jbcodeforce/eda-studies/docs/techno/ibm-mq/index.md

 The deployed MQ broker is defined in k8s as a `StatefulSet` which may not restart automatically in case of node failure.
 So there is a time to fail over.
 A service will provide consistent network identity to the MQ broker.

-On kubernetes, MQ relies on the availability of the data on the persistent volumes.
+On Kubernetes, MQ relies on the availability of the data on the persistent volumes.
 The availability of the storage providing the persistent volumes, defines IBM MQ availability.

 For multi-instance deployment, the shared file system must support write through to disk on flush operation, to keep transaction integrity (ensure writes have been safely committed before acknowledging the transaction), must support exclusive access to files so the queue managers write access is synchronized.
 Also it needs to support releasing locks in case of failure.